skip to main content

 How many credit hours are required for graduation?

-The MHA Program Executive Track requires 45 credit hours (15 3-credit-hour courses).
+The MHA Program Executive Track requires 45 credit hours (15 three-credit-hour courses).

 How much time should Executive Track students expect to commit outside of class?